alfredcs/SM_Pipeline_Demo/README.md

-Amazon SageMaker Puipeline Code Sample Demo Instructions
+Amazon SageMaker Pipeline Code Sample Demo Instructions

 These instructions are intended to cover the process of provisioning a SageMaker Sudio instance and cloning the GitHub repo that is required to run a SageMaker Pipeline demo.
 This lab does come with a CloudFormation template.